radzhome/python-twitter-django-tags/README.md

 Useful [python-twitter](https://github.com/bear/python-twitter) template tags for use with [python-twitter](https://github.com/bear/python-twitter) api in your django app.
 Inspired by [django-twitter-tag](https://github.com/coagulant/django-twitter-tag) app.
 The same type of template integration was desired with [python-twitter](https://github.com/bear/python-twitter).

+This code is very compact and easily integrates into your existing projects.
+As of now, I am not planning to package it as a portable reusable app.

 ================
 Dependencies
 ================